timrobertson100/demo-mapserver/README.md

 demo-mapserver
 ==============

 A demo mapserver for use in the big data course.
-This is a simple Impala backed restful Dropwizard framework.
+This is a simple Impala backed RESTful service built on the Dropwizard framework.

 To run:
   1. ```mvn package```